 To be eligible for admission to the Master of Clinical Research program you must have the following:

-Students may have a bachelor’s degree in any area.
-A student’s degree must be from an accredited bachelor's program.
-Students may apply to the Master of Clinical Research program while their bachelor’s degree is still in progress, but they must receive the degree prior to beginning enrollment in the master’s program.
+You may have a Bachelor’s degree in any area.
+Your degree must be from an accredited Bachelor's program.
+You may apply to the Master of Clinical Research program while your Bachelor’s degree is still in progress, but you must receive the degree prior to beginning enrollment in the Master’s program.